 How to improve communication skills in the workplace discusses six tips you can use today to be a better communicator at work.
 The video discusses these tips in details.
 However, if you prefer to read, the summary is below.

-Today's video describes six tips on how to improve communication skills in the workplace.
 Communication is a conversation or interaction between you and someone else, or between you and a group of people.
 To have effective communication, it's important that people listen and understand what you mean.
 It's equally essential that you listen and understand what they mean.
 Here are six tips on how to improve your communication skills in the workplace.

 1. Be Clear With Your Message.

 It's not another person's job to infer what you mean.
 It's not the other person's job to figure out what you're trying to say.
 You must be clear with your message.
 State your opinions clearly.
 Express your likes or dislikes clearly.
 You can't just wish that'd people know what you mean.
 You can't just hope that they get what you mean.
 It is your responsibility to ensure your message is received and interpreted as you intended.

 It is essential you listen actively to what the other person is saying all the time.
 Don't get caught up in your own world, thinking of the next thing you need to say without listening to the others.

 You want to pick up on the nonverbal cues that the other person is giving through their intonation, expressions, and body language.
 Listen actively so you can understand what the other person is trying to communicate.